Galatians 5:1 For freedom Christ has set us free; stand firm therefore, and do not submit again to a yoke of slavery. (ESV)

 Are David, Jesus and Paul all liars?

-Paul is railing against a works-based justification, that’s all.
-The Law doesn’t justify, we are justified by faith in the Messiah and His work.
+Paul was railing against a works-based justification, that’s all.
+The Law doesn’t justify, it never has; we are justified/acquitted by our faith in the work of the Messiah.

 Final thought: Do we then overthrow the law by this faith?
 By no means!
 On the contrary, we uphold the law | Paul – Romans 3:31.
 Please click this link and read, ‘Paul Commands Us to Uphold the Law‘ for a complete study of this verse.